World’s oldest law firm pledges to further support those living with dementia

 Leading South East law firm Thomson Snell & Passmore has been recognised by The Kent Dementia Action Alliance, as officially ‘Working to Become Dementia Friendly’.

 Supported by the Alzheimer’s Society, The Kent Dementia Action Alliance is a group of Kent organisations which work together to better meet the needs of people with dementia, so that they can live well within their communities.

 To be recognised as ‘Working to Become Dementia Friendly’, Thomson Snell & Passmore has committed to: the dementia declaration – which helps those living with dementia to feel supported, valued and understood; becoming a supporter of its local Dementia Friendly Community; following The Dementia Engagement and Empowerment Project (DEEP) guidelines on use of language about dementia; ensuring 25% of employees become dementia friends within a year; and improvements to signage and environments.

-“We will soon have 60 of our team trained as dementia friends –with a view to increasing this – and also worked with the Dementia Friendly Community when designing our new offices, to ensure they meet the needs of those clients living with dementia.
+“We have had numerous team members trained as dementia friends, with a view to increasing this.
+One of our team is also a dementia friends champion.
+We also worked with the Dementia Friendly Community when designing our new offices, to ensure they meet the needs of those clients living with dementia.

 Christine Parker, Founder and Chair of the Tonbridge and Tunbridge Wells Dementia Friendly Communities adds: “We aim to make the Tonbridge and Tunbridge Wells areas great places to live, by ensuring the people who live and work locally are more aware and understanding of dementia.
 We all have a part to play in achieving this and we’re thrilled to welcome Thomson Snell & Passmore as a ‘Working to Become Dementia Friendly’ business.”